Talasoft2022/Tuple-Methods/README.md

 # Tuple-Methods
-this is a submission for the task on creating tuples and performing some tuple methods
+This is a submission for the task on creating tuples and performing some tuple methods

+tuple= ()